tarwn/lessthandot-hugo/blogs/content/posts/2012-09-30-sql-saturday-160-to-each.md

 </p>

 <p class="MsoNormal">
-  <span style="font-family: verdana,geneva;">I asked Joe to help to act as my volunteer coordinator pretty late in the game, and in true “Joe” style, he agreed with bounds of enthusiasm.
+  <span style="font-family: verdana,geneva;">I asked Joe to help to act as my volunteer coordinator pretty late in the game, and in true "Joe" style, he agreed with bounds of enthusiasm.
 Joe and I worked together a few weeks before the event to design a Volunteer plan and held a series of meetings to ensure that everyone knew what their roles would be.
 Joe was able to successfully run at team of 15 people with minimal instruction from me.
 Thanks Joe.
 I look forward to working further with you on our various projects!</span>
 </p>

 <p class="MsoNormal">